zoepepper/scalajs-jsjoda/README.md

 `scalajs-jsjoda` consists of 2 subprojects:
 * `facade`: A Scala.js facade for the `js-joda` JavaScript library (https://github.com/js-joda/js-joda).
-* `java-time-drop-in`: A proxy to the `facade` that sits in the `java.time` package, implementing as much as possible of Java 8's `java.time` API by delegating to the `js-joda` `facade`, and thus effectively enabling most of this API in Scala.js projects.
+* `java-time-drop-in`: A proxy to the `facade` that sits in the `java.time` package, implementing as much as possible of Java 8's `java.time` API by delegating to the `js-joda` `facade`.
+This effectively enables most of the `java.time` API in Scala.js projects.

 ## Usage